MIDS-scaling-up/v3/week03/lab/LabNoJetson.md

 local_mqttclient.publish(LOCAL_MQTT_TOPIC,"Hello MQTT...")
 ```

-Again, set LOCAL_MQTT_PORT to be your NodePort value and if you are not running on your Jetson, set LOCAL_MQTT_HOST to your Jetson's IP address.
+Again, set LOCAL_MQTT_PORT to be your NodePort value and if you are not running in your VM, set LOCAL_MQTT_HOST to your VM's IP address.

 Run `python3 publisher.py` and in the listener's shell you should see our message.
 You may now stop the listener.